turingcompl33t/turingcompl33t.github.io/_posts/2022-9-10-Cppstd-Vector-Bool.md

 To demonstrate a boolean `std::vector` specialization in the spirit of those offered by the C++ standard library, we'll write our own `BitVector` type.
 The complete implementation is [here](https://github.com/turingcompl33t/cpp-playground/blob/master/containers/bvector/BitVector.hpp).
 Note that this implementation is considerably stripped-down and does not offer the full interface provided by `std::vector`. furthermore, it is implemented in a style that would never be utilized within the standard library (for instance, it uses `std::unique_ptr` internally).
 This is by design, as I believe it demonstrates the topics of interest without getting bogged-down in the complexities of a more mature implementation.

+Our key implementation strategy for space-efficiency is representing many `bool` items in the vector with a single element in the underlying storage area.
+We manage individual bits of a primitive integer type and provide some logic on top to encode and decode `bool` values from these bits.

-First, we declare a `BitType` type alias that defines the type that we will use in the implementation of our underlying storage array - in this case, `unsigned long` (the same used by GCC / libstdc++).
+We begin by declaring a `BitType` type alias that defines the type that we will use in the implementation of our underlying storage array - in this case, `unsigned long` (the same used by GCC / libstdc++).
 We then declare an array of these elements owned by a `std::unique_ptr` to automatically handle deallocation.

 ```c++
 using BitType = unsigned long;